Leatherwood Cyrilla racemiflora

 - Wildlife Value:

 - It provides great cover during extreme weather.
-Butterflies and bees feed on the nectar from the flowers.
-Bees produce a dark honey from this tree.
-Mammals eat the fruits.
+Butterflies, bees and other pollinators feed on the nectar from the flowers.
+Bees produce dark honey from this tree.
+Mammals and birds eat the fruits.
 Its foliage is browsed by white-tailed deer.

 - Dimensions: